-NUMBER OF NEW FULL TIME EMPLOYEES JOB TYPE / DESCRIPTION HOURLY RATE \$ Per Hour \$ Per Hour \$ Per Hour Number of Existing Full Time Employees Number of Existing Full Time Employees Current Annual Payroll \$ List the number of new full time employees to be hired as a result of this project within the next three years.
-A full time employee is one employee working 40 hours a week, year round.
-Part time employees should be converted to full time equivalents.
+NUMBER OF NEW JOB HOURLY

+FULL TIME EMPLOYEES TYPE / DESCRIPTION RATE

+\$ Per Hour

+\$ Per Hour

+\$ Per Hour

+Number of Existing Full Time Employees Current Annual Payroll \$

+to be hired as a result of this project within the next three years. sing 40 hours a week, year round.
+Part time employees should be c converte ed to

 Third Year Projected Full Time Employees Third Year Projected Annual Payroll \$